faraz9993/All_EIC_DevOps_Training/Day_26_Task.md

 ![alt text](images/Day_26_Images/Image_9)

 ### However, only naming subnets as public or private isn't gonna make it public or private.
 We have to configure subnet association with Internet Gateway using the route table, in order to make them public.
+So, I created two route tables as well.

+### 1. Public Route Table
+### 2. Private Route Table

 ### So, I created an Internet Gateway first named "Faraz_IGW".